 Can Slugging Fix a Damaged Moisture Barrier?

 The answer is yes, but there are a few caveats.
-First, let me explain how Vaseline and other petrolatum (petroleum) products interact with your skin’s moisture barrier.
+First, let me explain how Vaseline and other petrolatum products interact with your skin’s moisture barrier.
 When your barrier is weak because you don’t have enough lipids in your skin, Vaseline acts as a substitute for these lipids.
 Remember the brick-and-mortar analogy?
-Vaseline fills in the cracks in your skin’s “mortar” so that your barrier and skin start to act in a healthy way again.
-Vaseline is also a very safe ingredient and is chemically inert, meaning it won’t cause irritation (it’s so safe it’s even recommended for treating eczema in babies).
+Vaseline fills in the cracks in your skin’s “mortar” so that your barrier starts to act in a healthy way again.
+Vaseline is safe and chemically inert, meaning it won’t cause irritation (it’s even recommended for treating eczema in babies).

 However, because Vaseline doesn’t contain any lipids of its own, it can’t actually replenish your skin’s lipids.
 This means that it isn’t a long-term solution to repairing barrier damage, but rather a band-aid to help you deal with the symptoms of a damaged barrier instead of addressing the underlying issue.
 That said, it acts as a safe way to temporarily keep damaged skin protected from water loss and irritation.

 In short, if you have dry, damaged skin and you try the slugging skincare trend, you’ll probably see the results you’re looking for—smoother, softer, more moist skin.
 However, once you stop using Vaseline, the underlying issue of a damaged barrier is likely to still be there.
-While I think this is something you could do once in a while when your skin is really in need of some comfort (like in cold climates), I believe there are way more sophisticated products available that can help you keep your barrier intact long-term.
+While I think this is something you could do when your skin is in need of comfort, I believe there are more sophisticated products available that can address the underlying issue.

 What Are Some Other Ways to Fix a Damaged Moisture Barrier?